hyperhq/docs.hyper.sh-hyper/Introduction/faq.md

 > While you are able to attach multiple volumes to a single containers, attaching multiple containers to one volume is not supported at this time.

 `TODO`Q: Do volumes need to be un-mounted in order to take a snapshot?
 Does the snapshot need to complete before the volume can be used again?
 > No, snapshots can be done in real time while the volume is attached and in use.
-However, snapshots only capture data that has been written to your Amazon EBS volume, which might exclude any data that has been locally cached by your application or OS.
-In order to ensure consistent snapshots on volumes attached to an instance, we recommend cleanly detaching the volume, issuing the snapshot command, and then reattaching the volume.
-For Amazon EBS volumes that serve as root devices, we recommend shutting down the machine to take a clean snapshot.
+However, snapshots only capture data that has been written to your volume, which might exclude any data that has been locally cached by your application or containwer.
+In order to ensure consistent snapshots on volumes attached to a container, we recommend cleanly detaching the volume, issuing the snapshot command, and then reattaching the volume.

 Q: Are snapshots versioned?
 Can I read an older snapshot to do a point-in-time recovery?
 > Each snapshot is given a unique identifier, and an optional user-friendly name.